chasewhitney/gamenight/README.md

 - [ ] Finish server-side validations (initially built to demo)
 - [ ] Event host can invite users to his or her event.
-- [ ] Users can request to be notified if a specific users hosts an event.
+- [ ] Users can request to be notified if a specific user hosts an event.
-- [ ] Users can add other users to a 'blocked' list, preventing them from seeing the hosts event
+- [ ] Users can add other users to a 'blocked' list, preventing them from seeing the host's event

 ## Author